jorge-uk/nestjs-prisma-tutorial/README.md

 ### 9. Test your application

 Well done!
-By now your interceptor should be working like a treat.
+By now your interceptor should be working perfectly.

 You can make requests to your API using [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), your console, or any other API request platform to test endpoints.

-An example of what you can do:
+This is an example of what you can do:

-- Make a **POST** request to `localhost:3000/products` with this body:
+1. Make a **POST** request to `localhost:3000/products` with this body:
 ```json
 {
     "name": "Goku Plush Toy",